falpi/osb-jwt-provider/README.md

 <p align="center"><img src="https://github.com/user-attachments/assets/45f6af65-3cb5-4cc3-8062-a3f8a13d7b0a" /></p>

 ## Build instructions
 <p align="justify">The sources can be compiled with any Java IDE with Ant support but you need to prepare the necessary dependencies for WebLogic and Oracle Service Bus libraries.
-The repository contains a project already prepared for a JDeveloper 12.1.3 installed as part of the Oracle SOA Suite Quick Start for Developers (see references).<br/>
+The repository contains a project already prepared for a JDeveloper 12.1.3 installed as part of the Oracle SOA Suite Quick Start for Developers under Windows operating system (see references).<br/>

-Ant compilation can be triggered from JDeveloper by right-clicking on the "Build.xml" file and selecting the "all" target or from the command line by running the "Build.cmd" batch.
+Ant compilation can be triggered from JDeveloper by right-clicking on the "Build.xml" file and selecting the "all" target or from the command line by running the "Build.cmd" Windows batch.</p>

  In both cases, at the end of the compilation, two jar archives are produced and automatically copied to the ```<WEBLOGIC_HOME>/wlserver/server/lib/mbeantypes``` folder from which WebLogic loads the security providers at startup.
 At the end of the compilation, you can directly launch the WebLogic environment integrated into JDeveloper to test the provider's operation.</p>

 ## Credits
 - **JSON-java** (https://github.com/stleary/JSON-java)<br/>